Guybrush: Sure, well I—

 - In the Futurama episode "Where No Fan Has Gone Before," while listening to the testimony of those involved, Zap Brannigan comments, "So Melllvar ordered a battle to the death.
 I assume no one survived?"

-- In an episode of The Looney Tunes Show, Granny is relating her adventures as a spy in World War II to Daffy, who interrupts at every thrilling cliffhanger with "Did you die?
+- The Looney Tunes Show: In "Eligible Bachelors", Granny is relating her adventures as a spy in World War II to Daffy, who interrupts at every thrilling cliffhanger with "Did you die?
 You died, didn't you?
 I bet you died!"

 - King of the Hill uses a variant: